Celebrating London's Black History

 Laurie Cunningham was the first black footballer to play for England in a competitive match and the first Englishman to play for Real Madrid.

-The Jamaican nurse Mary Seacole set up a hotel in war-torn Crimea to provide shelter, food and treatment for injured soldiers.
+The Jamaican nurse Mary Seacole set up a hotel in the war-torn Crimea to provide shelter, food and treatment for injured soldiers.

 Sir Learie Constantine